arindamrc/cpp_mindmaps/stl_algorithms.md

 Such algorithms might modify the elements of a range directly or modify them while they are being copied into another range.
 If elements are copied into a destination range, the source range is not changed.

+    - for_each : accepts an operation that modiﬁes its argument.
+Thus, the argument has to be passed by reference.
     - Copying Elements
         - copy
         - copy_if
         - copy_n
-        - copy_backward
+        - copy_backward : Copies a range starting with the last element
     - Moving Elements
         - move
         - move_backward
     - Transforming or Combining Elements
-        - transform
+        - transform : uses an operation that returns the modiﬁed argument.
+The trick is that it can be used to assign the result to the original element.
     - Swapping Elements
-        - swap_ranges
+        - swap_ranges : Swaps elements of two ranges
     - Assigning New Values
         - fill
         - fill_n
-        - generate
+        - generate : Replaces each element with the result of an operation
         - generate_n
-        - iota
+        - iota : Replaces each element with a sequence of incremented values
     - Replacing Elements
         - replace
         - replace_if